 Cool Tip: How to use the multiline command in PowerShell!

-Using ByPass Execution Policy to fix script digitally not signed error
+Using ByPass Execution Policy to fix ps1 is not digitally signed error

 Using a temporary bypass execution policy, nothing is blocked and if you try to run a script, it won’t give you a warning or prompts for confirmation.

 With the ByPass policy, scripts run temporarily with lower security and fix the script file PS1 is not digitally signed error.

 powershell -executionpolicy ByPass -File .\InstallUI.ps1

-- runs .ps1 script file with lower security for and execute it.
+- runs .ps1 script file with lower security and executes it.

 - Once you close the PowerShell session, it will also close ByPass with it.